amgauna/amgauna/README.md

 ### ✨ About me 💕🐶😺🖥️💻📺🎦🎸🍔🍕🌭🧁🍰
 * I am Brazilian, woman, mother, I have an adult daughter.
-* I live and work in the neighborhood of Botafogo, City of of Rio de Janeiro, RJ, Brazil.
+* I live and work in the South Zone of the City of of Rio de Janeiro, RJ, Brazil.

 ---
 ### ✨ Profession